Skip to Content

 Redwood: Because of its low seasonal displacement and shrinkage, redwood is an excellent choice for outdoor ceilings.
 Nevertheless, due to the scarcity of Redwood forests, lumber costs are frequently exorbitant and uneconomical.

-White Oak: White oak is a dense, linear-grained type of wood that is naturally resistant to rot and moisture.
+White Oak: White oak is a dense, linear-grained type of wood naturally resistant to rot and moisture.
 White oak is a widely accessible species with established durability that is nearly universally used for wine and whiskey barrels.

 Brazilian Walnut (Ipe): Ipe, which is supplied from Central and South America, is also referred to as Brazilian Walnut and Ironwood.
 Ipe is a solid, strong, and durable wood that is completely resistant to displacement, surface defects, bending, fracturing, rotting, and dampness.